 - dash of worcestershire sauce

-While the lamb kebabs are cooking prepare the dressing in a large bowl.
+- While the meatballs are cooking prepare the dressing in a large bowl.

-Whisk all the ingredients except for the olive oil together.
+- Whisk all the ingredients for the dressing, except for the olive oi,l together.
 When the ingredients are combined, slowly drizzle in the olive oil, whisking the entire time until the dressing is emulsified (fully combined).

-Toss the romaine with the dressing, top with the lamb kebabs, cherry tomatoes, shaved parmesan, and more cracked pepper.
+- Toss the romaine with the dressing, top with the meatballs, cherry tomatoes, more shredded parmesan, and cracked pepper.

 This was delicious!
 I was out of mayo so I substituted with some plain Greek yogurt and added in half of an avocado.
 (I put the other half on my salad.)
 This is going into my summer recipe rotation.
 It was quick to put together and would be great with a variety of fresh veggies.
 Thanks for sharing!!